Interactive audiovisual system — live performance version

 PIET MONDRIAN

-musci - “Vine Street Boogie” / Composer: Jay McShann
+music - “Vine Street Boogie” Composer: Jay McShann

 Victory Boogie Woogie — the last unfinished work, left incomplete when Mondrian died in 1944.
-This interpretation treats the piece as a missing loop, not as a restoration, but as a continuation of delay.
+This interpretation treats the piece as a missing loop rather than a restoration.

 This project is a live audiovisual performance built around a custom TouchDesigner system.